 Hedge fund structures are often complex - As mentioned above, hedge fund structures are not fully regulated and they are often housed in legal structures not originally meant for pooled hedge funds, for example partnerships and companies.
-Given the many risks listed above, investors need to ensure that any structure is robust enough
+Given the many risks listed above, investors need to ensure that any structure is robust enough to contain any unlimited losses

 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
-In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
-This constitutes an additional risk for investors, which they must take investment hedge funds.
-Investments should be made only where the potential returns justify the higher fees.
-Fees might be performance-based - Hedge fund manager's fees are usually performance-based.
-This means that the managers typically get a higher fee when their portfolios outperform specified performance targets, which might lead to riskier positions being taken.
-Investors need to ensure that performance fees allow for a fair sharing of both the good and the bad.
+In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers advisors, the identity of which may not be disclosed to investors.
+This constitutes an additional risk for investors, which they must take for a fair sharing of both the good and the bad.